-- rosette.
+- U-turn.
+A U-turn is used only in black nodes.
+The U-turn is where a return path simulating an unused arc turns back on itself.
+As seen in Figure 37 (left) there are two distinct ways to traverse a U-turn, one is a cross path, and the other uses two return paths. - rosette.
 A rosette is used to go from a horizontal tentacle to a tentacle of 60 or 120 degrees.
-The two ways to traverse a rosette, that is, cross and return paths, are shown in Figure 36 (middle). - core.
+The two ways to traverse a rosette, that is, cross and return paths, are shown in Figure 37 (middle). - core.
 Every node gadget has a core of three hexagons.
 The traversal of the core of a node gadget of degree three dictates which pair of arcs are used in a Hamiltonian cycle and which one is not.
-This is illustrated in Figure 36 (right).
+This is illustrated in Figure 37 (right).
 The cores of black and white nodes are reflections of each other.
-It is clear that given two arcs of a node, there is only one way to traverse the core. - extender.
+It is clear that given two arcs of a node, there is only one way to traverse the core.

+20-degree tentacles are also used as extenders inside node gadgets.

+extender.
 An extender is a 0-degree tentacle that is used inside the node gadgets to simulate the extent of the width of a bar from one end to the other.
-We use double arrows in Figure 37 to illustrate the extenders and how they can be set to any length, as the situation requires.
+We use double arrows in Figure 38 to illustrate the extenders and how they can be set to any length, as the situation requires.

-Figure 36: From left to right: U-turn, rosette, and core, with paths shown with bold lines.
+Figure 37: From left to right: U-turn, rosette, and core, with paths shown with bold lines.

 We combine the components to come up with six distinct gadgets for all types of nodes.
-The entire collection of degree-3 node gadgets is shown in Figure 37.
+The entire collection of degree-3 node gadgets is shown in Figure 38.
 A degree-2 node gadget is a subset of the shown gadgets omitting all hexagons beyond the core that are associated with the third connection to a tentacle.

-The last step of transformation T assembles the components to obtain the hexagonal grid G. Note that extenders can only be extended in one direction; thus, we shift the core left or right within the vertex boundary as required.
+The last step of transformation T assembles the components to obtain the hexagonal grid G. Note that extenders can only be extended in one direction, thus we shift the core left or right within the vertex boundary as required.
 A technical issue arises when trying to connect pairs of tentacles meeting at a 60-degree angle.
-We only consider the tentacle-extender bends that are shown in Figure 37.
-This raises a parity issue, since all tentacles leaving the node gadgets need to match perfectly with each other in order to represent straight arcs.
-In Figure 37 we also show how this is possible for our set of node gadgets by means of an array of diagonal bands.
+We only consider the tentacle-extender bends that are shown in Figure 38.
+This raises a parity issue, because all tentacles leaving the node gadgets need to perfectly match with each other in order to represent straight arcs.
+In Figure 38 we also show how this is possible for our set of node gadgets by means of an array of diagonal bands.
 Node gadgets are embedded in a diagonal band array, while all the tentacles are tightly enclosed within diagonal bands.
 Moreover, by adding or removing pairs of hexagons to the extenders, tentacles are shifted from one band to the next without skipping any.
 Therefore, perfect tentacle matching is guaranteed by aligning node gadgets with a predefined diagonal band array.

-From Lemma 5.1, and the constructions used for the rest of transformation T, we obtain the following result.
+\mathcal{E} From Lemma 5.1, and the constructions used for the rest of transformation T, we obtain the following result.